yanivx/awesome-courses/README.md

 Awesome Courses
 =====

-> List of awesome Computer Science courses scoured from university pages across the web
+> List of awesome Computer Science courses sourced from university pages across the web

 Table of Contents
 ---